dsnsgithub/minecraftchatbot/README.md

 - **Usage**: `?kd [optional: IGN]`

 5. Most Kills Command
-- **Description**: This command displays the player who has the highest number of kills along with their kill count.
+- **Description**: This command displays the top 3 players with the most kills along with their kill count.
 - **Usage**: `?mostkills`

 6. Most Deaths Command
-- **Description**: This command displays the player who has the highest number of deaths along with their death count.
+- **Description**: This command displays the top 3 players with the most deaths along with their death count.
 - **Usage**: `?mostdeaths`